polywrap/documentation/src/docs/tutorials/test-wraps/infra-pipeline.md

 import TabItem from '@theme/TabItem';

 The Polywrap CLI [`infra`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#infra--i) command interacts with an Infra Manfiest
-`polywrap.infra.yaml` file to to help users manage local infrastructure for their wrappers.
+`polywrap.infra.yaml` file to to help users manage local infrastructure for their wraps.
 The Infra Manifest declares environmental variables and infrastructure modules that describe the locations of local, remote, or default [docker-compose](https://docs.docker.com/compose/compose-file/) files.
 The Polywrap CLI [`infra`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#infra--i) command reads the manifest and launches or halts